 Welcome pop pickers.

-This week we are back to Northern Soul and Disco.
+This week we start the Disco era.
 This is what we heard at the Youth Club in the early 1970’s through to the late 1980’s, when most nights were party nights, men were men and girls were girls and you met on the dance floor.
 Happier times.